 Barnum Museum - Phineas T. Barnum, the crown prince of oddities and founder of "The Greatest Show on Earth," was born in Connecticut.
 The Barnum Museum in Bridgeport, Connecticut, pays homage to the creativity of this genuine American entrepreneur and his cast of characters, including General Tom Thumb: the "smallest man alive."
 General information, including admission prices, hours and directions, is available at the museum's Web site, or call 203-331-1104.
-2013 Update: The Barnum Museum is closed for restoration due to damage sustained in a June 2010 tornado.
-However, the attraction has several events planned in 2013 and has reopened its People’s United Bank Gallery two days each week, Thursday and Friday, for visitors interested in seeing "Recovery in Action."
-This exhibition highlights ongoing work to rescue the museum's collections and features a number of artifacts from the collection and the chance to observe conservators at work.
+2014 Update: The Barnum Museum is closed for restoration due to damage sustained in a June 2010 tornado.
+However, the attraction has several events planned in 2014 and has reopened its People's United Bank Gallery three days each week, Thursday through Saturday, for visitors interested in seeing "Envisioning the Future!"
+This exhibition features artifacts from the collection including the newly acquired Centaur of Tymfi.
+Admission is free.

 Center Church Crypt - Here's something you don't expect to find in the basement of a church: tombstones that date to as far back as 1687!
 Venture down to the low-ceilinged space beneath Center Church on the green in New Haven, Connecticut, though, and you'll discover a remarkable crypt that is the final resting place for a number of notable people including the city's founder, Benedict Arnold's first wife and the grandparents of U.S. President Rutherford B. Hayes.
 For information about crypt tours, call 203-787-0121.